 Growth performance

 The growth performance parameters of Osmanabadi kids subjected to various dietary treatments (T1 to T4) are presented in Table 2.
-The initial body weight of kids were statistically non-significant (NS) across all treatment groups, indicating homogeneity at the start of the trial.
+The initial body weights of kids were statistically non-significant (NS) across all treatment groups, indicating homogeneity at the start of the trial.
 However, significant differences (p < 0.05) were observed in all subsequent growth traits, with the T4 group consistently outperforming others across the measured parameters.
 The final body weight was highest in the T4 group (25.22 kg), followed by T3 (23.09 kg), T2 (22.00 kg) and T1 (21.32 kg).
 A similar trend was observed in total weight gain, with T4 showing the maximum gain (14.56 kg), significantly (p < 0.05) higher than the other groups.

 The average daily weight gain (ADG) also showed a significant upward trend, ranging from 59.26 g in T1 to 80.87 g in T4, reflecting improved feed conversion efficiency in higher treatment groups.
 The body conformation traits such as final body length, chest girth and body height followed a similar pattern, with T4 exhibiting the highest values (56.00 cm, 67.73 cm and 66.15 cm, respectively).
 The final body weight increased by 3.90 kg, reflecting an 18.29% relative improvement over T1.
 Similarly, improvements were observed in body measurements, body length improved by 3.51% (1.90 cm), chest girth by 3.80% (2.48 cm) and body height by 3.82% (2.44 cm).The results clearly indicate a positive correlation between treatment intensity and growth performance, with the T4 group demonstrating statistically superior growth in all aspects measured.